Bandhavgarh & Kanha

 Tiger safaris, jungle experiences, and nature immersion at India's finest national parks — from your doorstep at Green Heritage Resort.

-Home of the Royal Bengal Tiger
+A celebrated Royal Bengal Tiger landscape

 Bandhavgarh National Park